-During the spring term, we will be studying the modern novel, ‘Wolf Brother’, by Michelle Paven.
+During the spring term, we will be studying the modern novel, ‘Wolf Brother’, by Michelle Paver.
 Through ‘Wolf Brother’, we will explore characterisation, manipulation of vocabulary, sentence structure and figurative language.
 We will also study the author’s style and recreate this in our own writing.
-Based upon key issues of Paven’s novel, we will look at argumentative writing.
+Based upon key issues of Paver’s novel, we will look at argumentative writing.
 This term, we will also expand our understanding of poetry through a detailed poetry study including ‘Cosmic Disco’ by Grace Nichols and ‘Journey to the centre of my brain’ by James Carter.
 Our focus will include performing, reciting and writing poetry.

 In Maths, we will work on the following objectives: